castai/docs/docs/guides/pod-autoscaler/hpa.md

 ```

 Now our Deployment autoscaling will be triggered either by CPU or Memory usage.
 We could use any other trigger, or remove
-either of those if we want (i.e. to autoscale only on the **CPU** basis, remove the **Memory** trigger, and vice-versa).
+either of those if we want (i.e. to autoscale only on the **CPU** basis and remove the **Memory** trigger, or vice-versa).

 ### Autoscale based on the Prometheus metric

-It's possible to autoscale based on the result of an arbitrary Prometheus query.
-What's more, CAST AI k8s clusters come with
+It is possible to autoscale based on the result of an arbitrary Prometheus query.
+CAST AI k8s clusters come with
-Prometheus deployed out of the box!
+Prometheus deployed out-of-the-box.

-Let's deploy the sample app again.
-But this time, let's instruct Prometheus to scrape metrics:
+Let's deploy the sample application again and instruct Prometheus to scrape metrics:

 ```yaml
 apiVersion: apps/v1